mnvr/notes/shader.md

 ```

 Now onto the shaders.
 We need two, a vertex shader, which defines the area we're
-going to draw in, and a fragment shader, which defines the color this area will
+going to draw in, and a fragment shader, which defines the color each pixel in
-have.
+this area will have.

 For now, let's create shaders that draw a point, and color it white.